Mihir-Ai-lab/Mihir-Ai-lab/README.md

 ---
 # About Me

-Hi there!
-My name is Mihir, and I am a Marketing guy who is passionate about data science and finance.
-Currently, I am working on the development of a Consortium-As-A-Service platform.
-I am also interested in collaborating on finance-related codes and looking for help with credit underwriting.
-I am always learning and currently exploring RNNs.
-Feel free to ask me about domain knowledge in finance!
+I am a Marketing and Business Management professional who is passionate about leveraging Data Science and Finance to build scalable and resilient tech systems.
+I am currently working on developing a Consortium-As-A-Service platform and collaborating on finance-related codes.

+With over a decade of experience in Business Analysis and Branding Strategies, I possess the skills to solve complex problems and drive business growth.
+I have developed a proactive approach to identifying architectural weaknesses and recommending appropriate solutions through my family ventures in logistics and manufacturing.

+I enjoy automating tasks and addressing recurring problems to streamline processes.
+If you are looking for someone with expertise in Data Science, Branding Strategies, or Business Analysis, let's connect and discuss how I can help you build systems that thrive in today's fast-paced environment.

 ---
 # Tech Stack